cskylab/cskylab/cskygen/README.md

 ### Using cskygen with configuration runbooks

-cSkyLab Templates provide runbook models with snipets and yaml override values to make easier the creation of any application configuration directory from its template.
-These runbook models can be imported to a working directory `_cfg-fabric` to be customized with the appropriate contents for each application or service you need to deploy.
+cSkyLab Templates provide configuration runbook models with snipets and yaml override values, to make easier the creation of any application configuration directory from its template.
+These runbook models can be imported to a working directory `_cfg-fabric` to be customized with the appropriate values for each application or service you need to deploy.

-It is reccomended to have a `_cfg-fabric` directory for each zone of your installation (cs-mod, cs-pro... etc.)

 To create configuration files from templates with runbooks:

-- Go to the zone `_cfg-fabric` directory. (e.g., `/YourRepo/cs-mod/_cfg-fabric/`)
+- Go to `_cfg-fabric` directory. (e.g., `/YourRepo/_cfg-fabric/`)
 - Open terminal and follow instructions in `README.md` and `*.md` runbooks.

 ### Using cskygen manually